LucasGois1/zenith-operator/docs/04-reference/operator-reference.md

 ### Dapr Features

-Com Dapr habilitado, funções podem usar:
+With Dapr enabled, functions can use:

 #### Service Invocation